International Students in Fall/Spring

 B. Use that account to submit the following required documents:

-• Documentation showing that you've met the TOEFL or IELTS test score requirements (See language requirements.).
+- Documentation showing that you've met the English Language Proficiency test score requirements.

-• The total in U.S. dollars for sufficient funding must equal the tuition of $1,750 per credit, plus $550 per week estimated living expenses, plus funds to cover either the Cornell student health fee or heath plan (between approximately $210 and $3,500, depending on coverage).
+- The total in U.S. dollars for sufficient funding must equal the tuition of $1,840 per credit, plus $550 per week estimated living expenses, plus funds to cover the Cornell student health fee and health plan (between approximately $1,800 and $3,500, depending on coverage).

-• A statement outlining your specific reasons for wanting to study at Cornell for a semester, including how this study will help you achieve your academic goals.
+- A statement outlining your specific reasons for wanting to study at Cornell for a semester, including how this study will help you achieve your academic goals, and the course you hope to take.

 The Dean will review your materials and our office will send you an email notifying you of whether or not you have permission to proceed with registration.